Questions:

 - Once done, power the TV back on.

-That’s it!
 Now, check whether your TV shows the available networks and if you can connect it to Wi-Fi.
-If you don’t see any networks listed, problem is with the TV’s network component.

 While power cycling the TV, make sure to also power cycle your Wi-Fi router using the same method.
 Who knows, problem might lie with the router itself.?

-Step 2: Clear dust from the Network Module
+Step 2: Clean the WiFi Module

-Ethan, TV has a separate modular component inside the motherboard.
-It basically looks like a small circuit board or chip, which is responsible for catching the available WiFi signal and connecting the TV to it.
+It basically looks like a small circuit board/chip, which is responsible for catching the available WiFi signal and connecting the TV to it.

 But here’s the thing, over time, this little module gather quite a bit of dust.